uuk0/mcpython-3/README.md

 - D: strafe right
 - Mouse: look around
 - Space: jump
-- Tab: toggle flying mode
+- Tab: toggle flying mode (only arrival in gamemode 1)
+- E: open inventory (no, this is an known bug that when you close the inventory, hotbar gets visable and will show up when you have redone opening and closing)
+- T: open chat, see /help for a list of all registrated commands

 ### Building

-- Selecting type of block to create:
+- Selecting type of block to create by giving them via /give @s [block_or_item_name]
-    - 1: brick
-    - 2: grass
-    - 3: sand
 - Mouse left-click: remove block
 - Mouse right-click: create block

 ### Quitting

-- ESC: release mouse, then close window
+- ESC: release mouse, then close window or let game crash :-)